-Figure 1 Unemployment rate in Germany in percent (1950 to 2014).
-Inspired by: Bundesagentur für Arbeit
+Figure 1 Unemployment rate in Germany in percent from Bundesagentur für Arbeit

-- Decline after WW II up to 1960 - Basically steady increase over time as of early 1970s - major events: oil price shocks, reunification - up to 2005 high persistence (weak decreases once negative shocks are over) - "sick man of Europe" - After 2005, big, fast and persistent drop - ... despite "big recession" due to financial crisis - ... importance of Hartz reforms implemented between 2003 and 2005 to be discussed later
+- Decline after WW II up to 1960 - Basically steady increase over time as of early 1970s - major events: oil price shocks, reunification - up to 2005 high persistence (weak decreases once negative shocks are over) - "sick man of Europe" - After 2005, big, fast and persistent drop - ... despite "big recession" due to financial crisis - ... importance of Hartz reforms implemented between 2003 and 2005 (to be discussed later)